pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 So actually some miners which are called the **light nodes**, these light nodes, they don't contain all the information here.
 They just contain that.

 ---

+**"do light nodes only store the merkle root"**:

+Light nodes do not store the entire blockchain, but they do store more than just the Merkle root.
+They primarily store the chain of **block headers**.

+A block header is a small summary of a block (roughly 80 bytes in Bitcoin) that contains:

+* The previous block's hash
+* The block's timestamp
+* The <span style="color:red">**Merkle root**</span> (which summarizes all the transactions in that block)
+* The nonce and target difficulty (for Proof-of-Work)

+**How Light Nodes Work**:

+Because light nodes only have block headers and not the entire transaction history, they rely on **Simplified Payment Verification (SPV)** and <span style="color:red">**Merkle proofs**</span>:

+1. **Verification**: When a light node needs to check if a specific transaction is valid, <span style="color:red">it requests a Merkle proof from a full node</span>.
+2. **The Proof**: The full node provides the light node with the transaction and the specific hashes needed to trace a path up to the block's Merkle root.
+3. **The Result**: The light node recalculates the hash and compares it against the Merkle root it already has stored in its block header.
+If they match, the transaction is verified.

+By storing just the block headers, light nodes require only a tiny fraction of the storage space (e.g., just megabytes instead of hundreds of gigabytes).
+Would you like to explore how full nodes generate Merkle proofs, or should we look into the security trade-offs of using a light node?

+---